 How much time do you lose from sickness?
 According to OCED figures (2005), workers in Greece lose just one day a year (on average) from sickness, while USA workers lose 9 days a year, and workers in Sweden take a huge 25 days a year for sickness.
 (What is going on in Sweden?).
 This article looks at ways to reduce down-time from sickness.
+Reduce down time from sickness Who claims most sick days?
+Research shows that as a general rule:

 So how do you reduce your down-time from sickness?
 Common ways include: